Ward-Takahashi identity in the light-front formalism for a bound state of fermions: Introduction

 \section{Introduction}

-Light-Front Quantum Field Theory (LFQFT) is an inherently suitable framework for modeling composite systems such as mesons or baryons \cite{Brodsky1998}.
-The Fock amplitudes associated with the eigenstates of the Light-Front Hamiltonian effectively capture the intricate hadron structure that stems from the fundamental interactions of Quantum Chromodynamics (QCD).
+Light-front quantum field theory (LFQFT) is an inherently suitable framework for modeling composite systems such as mesons or baryons \cite{Brodsky1998}.
+The Fock amplitudes associated with the eigenstates of the light-front Hamiltonian effectively capture the intricate hadron structure that stems from the fundamental interactions of quantum chromodynamics (QCD).

 The phenomenological success of this particular approach in describing hadron structure is noteworthy.
-Its results are comparable to those obtained using a variety of other well-established methods, including, Schwinger-Dyson methods \cite{Roberts1994,Roberts2000}, QCD sum rules \cite{Braguta2004,Aliev2004,Aliev2009}, AdS/QCD frameworks \cite{Brodsky2007}, Effective Field Theory (EFT)~\cite{Bijnens1998}, Covariant light-front dynamics \cite{Karmanov1996,Leao2023}, and also Point-form quantum mechanics~\cite{Biernat2014}.
+Its results are comparable to those obtained using a variety of other well-established methods, including, Schwinger-Dyson methods \cite{Roberts1994,Roberts2000}, QCD sum rules \cite{Braguta2004,Aliev2004,Aliev2009}, anti-de Sitter (AdS)/QCD frameworks \cite{Brodsky2007}, effective field theory (EFT)~\cite{Bijnens1998}, covariant light-front dynamics \cite{Karmanov1996,Leao2023}, and also point-form quantum mechanics~\cite{Biernat2014}.

-Light-Front Quantum Field Theory presents distinct advantages, particularly in its formalism, where the vacuum is trivial and the kinematical group includes Lorentz transformations \cite{Brodsky1998}.
+Light-front quantum field theory presents distinct advantages, particularly in its formalism, where the vacuum is trivial and the kinematical group includes Lorentz transformations \cite{Brodsky1998}.
 This simplifies the calculation of bound states significantly compared to traditional formalisms.

 However, LFQFT is not without challenges.
 A critical issue is the loss of covariance in certain physical processes \cite{deMelo1997,deMelo1999,Bakker2002,Choi2004}.
-To ensure the full covariance of the electromagnetic current, it is necessary to go beyond the simple valence component and incorporate non-valence contributions (often called zero-modes) into the electromagnetic current's matrix elements~\cite{deMelo1997,deMelo1999,deMelo2012,demelo2018,Meijian2019}.
+To ensure the full covariance of the electromagnetic current, it is necessary to go beyond the simple valence component and incorporate nonvalence contributions (often called zero modes) into the electromagnetic current's matrix elements~\cite{deMelo1997,deMelo1999,deMelo2012,demelo2018,Meijian2019}.

 The problem of covariance breaking in the light-front (LF) formalism has received considerable attention in the relevant literature.
 This issue arises because the chosen quantization surface ($x^+ = x^0 + x^3 = 0$) does not preserve manifest rotational symmetry, a subgroup of the full Lorentz group.